 The history of man can be summed up as the unsuccessful pursuit of object-oriented happiness.

 We thrive on stories, it’s the very air we breathe.
-The essay asks, Is Vedanta just another fabrication from a bygone era?
+This essay asks, Is Vedanta just another fabrication?

 Let us consider that we are all partially insane.
 It will explain us to each other; it will unriddle many riddles; it will make clear and simple many things which are involved in haunting and harassing difficulties and obscurities now. ―Mark Twain